c0dycode/BL-CommandInjector/Readme.md

 # NOTE
 This is a beta for now.
 It is possible that it causes crashes, bugs or similiar.
 I'm not responsible if you lose progress in your game or anything else :BabyRage:

+# WARNING
+If you are a Destiny 2 player and you want to use this together with "Borderlands Commander", make ABSOLUTELY sure you close Borderlands Commander BEFORE launching D2.
+We have received reports that Borderlands Commander running while playing D2 will result in a ban from D2.

+We are trying to reach out to Bungie to hopefully get this resolved!

 # About
 CommandInjector is a little NamedPipe-based "API" DLL-Plugin written in C++ for Borderlands 2 and Borderlands TPS.